-I came across Crystal Peak and Chinook Peak in a report.
-So I thought we would check out the views.
-Besides, Highway 410 closure was going to happen in less than a week.
-So we came at the right time.
+I came across Crystal Peak and Chinook Peak in a report recently.
+So I thought we would check out the views down by Crystal Mountain.
+Highway 410 closure was going to start in less than a week.
+So we made it up just in time.

 See more trip photos here.